Sorry for the wait. Life happens. p_p

 A rustle of fabric had them both turning to Toph.
 The girl had finally woken.
 The teens were at her side in an instant, checking to make sure she was okay.
 Toph didn't panic like last time, but she flinched from Katara's touch and averted her face.
 Not a word passed her lips.
-That was the most disturbing; Toph had always been such a mouthy brat.
+That was the most disturbing.
+Toph had always been such a mouthy brat.

 Still, Toph said nothing.
 It was like she had just shut down.
 Not that he could blame her.
 Toph had been through so much.
 He had seen that awful box, seen the room and the blood.
 Locking herself away into a shell of silence was probably all she could handle right now.
 To express anything, to utter a single word, would just tear open a dam of vulnerability and distress that she was not ready to let out—not to them and not even to herself.
-Toph was too much like him in that sense; she never liked to show her weakness.
+Toph was too much like him in that sense.
+She never liked to show her weakness.

 "It's okay," he told her.
 "Whatever you're feeling, it's okay.
 You don't need to say anything.
 Just take your time.
 We'll be here."

 There was a long pause.
 To his surprise, a small hand slipped in his and gripped tight.
 Zuko squeezed back to let her know he understood.
-She didn't cry or say a word—didn't even look at them—but her grip never loosened.
+She didn't cry or say a word, didn't even look at them, but her grip never loosened.
 Zuko let her be.
 Even Katara didn't push Toph into opening up about what was bothering her.
 Instead, the teens waited until some of the tension in her shoulders relaxed.

 "Come on," Katara said gently.
 "I've prepared a bath so you can get cleaned up.
 We can get started on getting more fluids in you as well.
 I've hydrated you as much as I can with my bending, but now you've got to do your part.
 The drink I got the servants to make will speed up the process.
 It might not taste very nice, but it'll make you feel better.
 Okay? "

 Toph agreed to this plan with a nod and released Zuko's hand.
 Katara looked to him to ask if he could carry the younger girl.
 Wordlessly, he scooped Toph up into his arms.
 It was hard not to grit his teeth at the listless way she let herself be carried.
 Those bastards.
 He should have hurt them more.
 Seeing the girl who mouthed off at everyone and gave him stupid nicknames reduced to this silent, broken thing was like a puncture to his heart.
 She wasn't supposed to behave this way.
 A swell of protectiveness rose within him, and he tightened his hold.
-Toph really was like a little sister to him; he hated that he had not been there for her.
+Toph really was like a little sister to him.
+He hated that he had not been there for her.

-Zuko nodded to Katara and walked around to other side of the screen, allowing Toph to have her privacy.
+Zuko nodded to Katara and walked around to the other side of the screen, allowing Toph to have her privacy.
 It had been his intention to go into the other room and get some rest, but he instead found himself sitting on the edge of the bed.
 A breath escaped his lips.
 He could hear Katara's voice, soft and coaxing, as she washed the grime and blood from Toph's body.
 The gentle splashes and trickling water, all intermingled with Katara's voice, were oddly hypnotic.
 It took him back to his childhood—back to when his mother had still been there and had liked to wash his hair, refusing the assistance of the servants.